KevKibe/GazeDirection-using-Mediapipe/README.md

 ## Description
-- This repository contains code for a gaze direction tracking application using OpenCV, Mediapipe, and camera calibration.
-The application uses the Mediapipe library to track eye landmarks and calculates the gaze direction based on the relative positions of the left and right eyes.
+- This project is a Python program that uses the mediapipe and opencv libraries to track the Iris movement of a subject in real-time webcam video stream and calculate the gaze direction of the user.

 ## Files in the Repository
 - **[iris_tracker.py](https://github.com/KevKibe/GazeDirection-using-Mediapipe/blob/main/iris_tracker.py)** - contains the script to get the right and left iris location using Mediapipe Iris and Computer Vision.